rahul-sg/recipes-ratings-analysis/README.md

         <p>
             The data cleaning process involved several key steps to prepare our dataset for analysis:
             <ul>
-                <li><strong>Handling Missing Data:</strong> Missing values in 'cook_time' and 'rating' were replaced with the median values of their respective columns to maintain data integrity without introducing bias.</li>
+                <li><strong>Handling Missing Data:</strong> Missing values in <code>cook_time</code> and <code>rating</code> were replaced with the median values of their respective columns to maintain data integrity without introducing bias.
+We used mean imputation to replace the correct missing values for numerical columns. <strong>Note:</strong> These were done after the MAR analysis.</li>
-                <li><strong>Creating New Columns:</strong> We derived a 'meal_type' column from the 'tags' column to categorize recipes into 'breakfast', 'lunch', 'dinner', and 'snack', enhancing our ability to analyze trends per meal type.</li>
-                <li><strong>Scaling Data:</strong> The 'calories' column was scaled using a logarithmic scale to reduce skewness and improve the model's performance.</li>
             </ul>
             Below is the head of the cleaned DataFrame:
             <!-- Embedding the head of DataFrame, ideally as an image or an HTML table -->